Uthman: Economic and social administration

-Sasanid style coins in circulation during the reign of Uthman, (Pahlavi scripts, crescent-star, fire altar, depictions of Khosrow II, Arabic bismillāh in margin).
-Unlike known historical figures such as Ibn Zubayr and Mu'awiya I, there are no coins minted in the name of caliphs titled rashidun that could be evidence of political power.
+Sassanid style coins in circulation during the reign of Uthman, (Pahlavi scripts, crescent-star, fire altar, depictions of Khosrow II, Arabic bismillāh in margin).

 Uthman was a businessman and a successful trader from his youth, which contributed greatly to the Rashidun Caliphate.
 Umar had established a public allowance and, on assuming office, Uthman increased it by about 25%.
-Umar had placed a ban on the sale of lands and the purchase of agricultural lands in conquered territories.
+Umar had, as part of his desire for the Arabs to remain a class of rulers and warriors, forbade them to purchase agricultural land or become farmers in conquered territories.
 Uthman withdrew these restrictions, as the trade could not flourish.
 Uthman also permitted people to draw loans from the public treasury.
 Under Umar, it had been laid down as a policy that the lands in conquered territories were not to be distributed among the combatants but were to remain the property of the previous owners.
 The army felt dissatisfied at this decision, but Umar suppressed the opposition with a strong hand.
 Uthman followed the policy devised by Umar and there were more conquests, and the revenues from land increased considerably.

-Umar had been very strict in the use of money from the public treasury—indeed, apart from the meagre allowance that had been sanctioned in his favour, Umar took no money from the treasury.
-He did not receive any gifts, nor did he allow any of his family members to accept any gifts from any quarter.
-During the time of Uthman, these restrictions were relaxed.
-Although Uthman still drew no personal allowance from the treasury, nor did he receive a salary, as he was a wealthy man with sufficient resources of his own, but, unlike Umar, Uthman accepted gifts and allowed his family members to do likewise from certain quarters.
-Uthman honestly expressed that he had the right to utilize the public funds according to his best judgment, and no one criticized him for that.
-The economic reforms introduced by Uthman had far-reaching effects; Muslims, as well as non-Muslims of the Rashidun Caliphate, enjoyed an economically prosperous life during his reign.
+Umar had been strict in the use of money from the public treasury—indeed, apart from the meagre allowance that had been sanctioned in his favour, Umar took no money from the treasury, did not receive any gifts, and forbade his family members from accepting gifts from any quarter.
+Under Uthman, these restrictions were partially relaxedunlike Umar, Uthman accepted gifts from certain quarters (and allowed his family members to do likewise), but, being a wealthy man already, Uthman continued Umar's policy of neither drawing a personal allowance from the treasury nor receiving a salary.
+In general, Uthman asserted that he had the right to us the public funds as best he judged fit.
+His economic reforms had far-reaching effects, and his reign is considered to have marked a period of prosperity for the Rashidun Caliphate.

+During his Caliphate, Uthman sent an embassy to the Chinese Tang Empire's court at Chang'an.